Azawad: Peace deal

 A peace deal was reached in June 2013 between the MNLA and the Malian government.
 It gave the military lease over Tuareg rebel-held land and provided Tuareg with greater autonomy which was requested after the MNLA revoked their Independence claim.
 This allowed the northern part of the country to participate in the Malian presidential elections the same month.
 The ceasefire didn't last long before Malian troops clashed with rebels in skirmishes.

-Continued insurgency

-In February 2014, a massacre of a Malian general's family who were ethnic Tuareg led to an ethnic conflict between Fulani Islamists and Tuareg MNLA separatists.
-A massacre deliberately targeting Tuareg majority civilians was carried out by Islamists killing over 30 unarmed men.

 2017

 There was a referendum scheduled for 2017 on gaining autonomy and renaming the northern regions into "Azawad".
 However, Mali's President Ibrahim Boubacar Keita shelved the plans for the referendum on constitutional reforms that were met with opposition and ignited regular street protests.